githubapnic/labs/wazuh/02-add-an-agent.md

     <li>Create a list of advantages and disadvantages for Agentless vs Agent?
     <li>What other alternative software is there for Wazuh?

-COntinue to the next lab [Vulnerability Management](05-vulnerability-management.md)
+Continue to the next lab [Vulnerability Management](05-vulnerability-management.md)